 A commitment to respecting First Nations

-As part of Defining a Higher Standard® of forest stewardship we are continuing to grow mutually beneficial relationships with First Nations.
+As part of our commitment to forest stewardship we are continuing to grow mutually beneficial relationships with First Nations.

-Western has an ongoing focus on ensuring our sustainable forest management practices meet broad cultural, environmental, social, and economic values.
+Western has an ongoing focus on ensuring our forest management practices meet broad cultural, environmental, social, and economic values.
 As such, we are committed to working closely and respectfully with Indigenous communities in the areas where we operate.
-Across our timberlands, silviculture, and manufacturing sites, we work within the traditional territories of nearly 50 First Nations on the coast of British Columbia, and continuously seek to create sustainable employment, training and business opportunities.
+Across our timberlands, silviculture, and manufacturing sites, we work within the traditional territories of more than 50 First Nations on Vancouver Island and the coast of British Columbia, and continuously seek to create sustainable employment, training and business opportunities.

 Western acknowledges and respects the Indigenous rights, title and interests in the lands and waters of Coastal British Columbia and believes that by working with Indigenous communities we can be stronger together.
 While government-to-government engagement is ultimately required to achieve enduring solutions, Western believes it can play an important role in advancing reconciliation by supporting new and innovative business relationships in the forest sector.